 4. Be Smart with Your Passwords

 Strong passwords include a mix of uppercase and lowercase letters, numbers, and special characters.
 Your password should never be easily guessed, so avoid making it anything referencing personal information, such as your or a loved one’s birthday or a pet’s name.
 Security experts recommend that you change your passwords at least every few months, and don’t use variations on previous passwords.
 You should also avoid using the same password for multiple accounts, especially your online banking accounts.

 At Robins Financial Credit Union, safeguarding our members’ information is a top priority.
 We have tools in place that help you monitor and track your finances, so you’re never caught off guard.
-We even help you monitor your FICO® Score by providing eligible members access to view their FICO® score within Online Banking.
+We even help you monitor your FICO® Score by providing eligible members access to view their FICO® score within Digital Banking.
 To learn more about how we protect our members every day, give us a call or stop by any of our branch locations.